-The manufactures make many musical instruments, including headphones.
-And the S1H2 headphones are cheapest from the manufactures.
+The manufactures make many musical instruments, including stereo headphones for drummer.
+And the S1H2 headphones are the cheapest from the manufactures.

-The headphones are rated in the frequency response of 20Hz to 20 kHz.
-This is the right frequency at the human hearing range.
+The stereo headphones are rated in the frequency response of 20Hz to 20 kHz.
+This is the right frequency at the human hearing range with right noise isolation.

 The thick padding helps in pressure reduction.
 They offer great low-end quality, good noise isolation, and comfort.
-But they are a bit heavy.
+But they are a bit heavy except for noise isolation.

 Just one look and the RH-300V will strike you as a pair for headphones for professional electronic drumming.
-If you have been in the drumming industry for long, then you know Roland for their V-Drums.
+If you have been in the drumming industry for long, then you know Roland for their electronic Drum.

 It comes with a closed-back design that blocks out external noise.
 Also, they are foldable, making them highly portable.